dmitryshimkin/deferred/README.md

 # Deferred

-The [fastest](#performance) Promises/A+ implementation
-with synchronous calls and context support.
+The [fastest](#performance) implementation of Deferred pattern with synchronous calls and context support.

-Based on Deferred pattern.
+12 times less and 5 times faster than Bluebird.

 ## Features